fiinix/fiinix.github.io/_posts/2016/january/2016-01-31-jaded-january-issue-01-16.md

 layout: post
 title: "Jaded January, Issue 01/16"
 date: 2016-01-31 T 19:00 UTC
-tags : ["Keeping Up with the Erikssons", "Fallout 4", "R&R", Book, Copywriting, Mark Shaw, Review]
+tags : ["Keeping Up with the Erikssons", "Fallout (series)", Books, Copywriting]
-category: personal
+category: Life
 excerpt: "In this month’s issue of Keeping Up With the Erikssons: We get some well earned R&R, I'm fed up with Fallout 4 and I finish this month's challenge by getting a head start on next month's challenge; Reading."
 ---
 I suspect this is going to be one of the shortest Keeping Up with the Erikssons as we spent most of the month resting, which means there's not as much to talk about this month.